 The Reporter passed his findings and recommendations to Scottish Ministers in February 2012, in his report he recommended that the CPO be confirmed.
 Scottish Ministers considered his report and recommendations and confirmed the CPO in March 2012.

 Confirmed copies of the CPO will now be issued to all owners and occupiers of affected property; it will also be advertised in local press and on street notices.
 Following publication, objectors will have a 6 week period in which to appeal the Scottish Ministers' decision.

 The Council made a General Vesting Declaration (GVD) on 29 May 2013 to acquire the land subject to the CPO.
 Owners and occupiers of the properties were written to, in order to advise them of the GVD and ask them to contact the Councils Legal and Estates departments, the GVD was advertised in the local press and street notices were erected along the length of the scheme.
 Three objections were received, two of which were withdrawn at a later date, the final one was subject to a ruling by the Land Tribunal which was made on 4 June 2013, from this date onwards the Council had full control over the land required for the project.

-The Council decided on 6 March 2013 to not include the scheme within the AWPR and to progress the scheme as a stand alone project.
+The Council decided in March 2013 to not include the scheme within the AWPR and to progress the scheme as a stand alone project.

 Detailed design work on the scheme continued throughout, including regular dialogue with local residents and affected organisations.
 The tender was issued for competitive pricing in May 2014, four tenders were received and Balfour Beatty won the tender.
 The total budget for the scheme including land, staff time and preparatory works is £18M, the scheme is scheduled to be completed December 2015.